By FoodStorm | September 19th, 2016

 The same platform can also support invoicing, marketing efforts such as email newsletters, online orders for customers, and generate detailed reports.
 Using a single platform across all of these processes can ensure consistency and up-to-date information for all staff members and across departments.

 The benefits of tracking account data aren’t limited to better order outcomes for your clients; it can mean better strategic and marketing decisions for your business.
-If you don’t already use a dedicated catering platform, contact Foodstorm to talk about how your operations can benefit enormously from the dedicated catering software.
+If you don’t already use a dedicated catering platform, find out how Foodstorm’s software can help with your corporate catering or contact Foodstorm now.